-Before applying power to the new controller and adding the controller to the network, place a jumper between JP2-1 and JP2-4.
-Also, if the new controller being added will be at the end of the network, make sure the new controller is the only one with a terminating resistor across JP4-1 and JP4-2.
-See Multiple Controller Wiring (RS485) Diagram for further details.
+Before applying power to the new controller and adding the controller to the network, place a jumper between controller is the only one with a terminating resistor across JP4-1 and JP4-2.
+See Multiple Controller Wiring (RS485)Diagram for further details.